philc/book-notes/an elegant puzzle - will larson.md

   * Do the hard thing now
     * Run towards the problems.
 They only get harder with postponement.
   * Think for yourself.
     * Be a chef.
-There's only so much you can take from other people's frameworks, because your circumstsances are different.
+There's only so much you can take from other people's frameworks, because your circumstances are different.
   * Managing the growth plates
     * In the growth plates of a company, execution is most valued: there's a long list of fairly obvious,